 The file system browser app created in this tutorial needs to be deployed as a Magnolia module.
 Choose from the following options depending on your skill level.

 Choose this option if you know how to work with a Magnolia project and Git.
 You get the module code on your local system and can edit it in your IDE.

 - Import the project into your IDE.
 Here's what the project looks like in IntelliJ IDEA:

 - Build the project into a JAR and deploy it to Magnolia instance or run the project in your IDE.
 To run it in the IDE, add the module as a dependency in the .pom file of your bundle, see below.

 Option 2: Add the project as a dependency to your bundle

 Choose this option if you want to add the project to your own Magnolia bundle.
-The module code will not be stored on your local system but you can examine it in the IDE.
+The module code will not be stored on your local system.
+Add the following dependency to your bundle:

 Option 3: Download the module JAR

 Choose this option if you are new to Magnolia or don't have a development environment.
 You get the complete app and can use it.